Russian cruiser Zhemchug: Operational history

-Zhemchug was laid down at the Nevsky Shipyards in Petrograd, Russia in January 1901.
+Zhemchug was laid down at the Nevski Works in Petrograd, Russia in January 1901.
 However, construction was delayed due to priority given to completion of the Novik.
 The Zakladka, or formal ceremony of laying a plate, took place on 14 June 1902, in the presence of Grand Duke Alexei Alexandrovich.

 She was launched on 14 August 1903, in the presence of Tsar Nicholas II and Dowager Empress Maria Feodorovna.
 Construction continued to be plagued by delays, including flooding in November, and an ice storm in December.
 However, with the start of the Russo-Japanese War in early 1904, construction efforts were greatly accelerated.
 Mooring tests were completed by 26 July 1904 and speed trials were held on 5 August.
 Zhemchug was formally commissioned on 29 August 1904 and was assigned to the Second Pacific Squadron of the Russian Pacific Fleet.
 On 27 September 1904, she participated in a naval review off Reval attended by Tsar Nicholas II, and departed for the Far East the following day.